Dibarra11/Pewlett-Hackard-Analysis/README.md

 - How many employees are qualified to be in the mentorship program to train the new generation

-  There are 1549 emloyees eligible for the mentoring program.
+  There are 1549 employees eligible for the mentoring program.

-  Additional queries that could determone the outcome of the retiring workforce of Pewlett Hackard
+  Additional queries that could determine the outcome of the retiring workforce of Pewlett Hackard

-  Employees gender and Salary
+  Employees' gender and Salary

   ![image](Resources/5.png)